-People who test negative but are in the window period, may be advised to test again at an appropriate time.
+People who test negative but are in the window period, may be advised to test again at an appropriate time to ensure the result is accurate.
 For those who test HIV negative, but are at continuing high risk for infection, efforts should be made to actively ensure that they are linked to and engaged in enhanced prevention services and risk-reduction counselling.
 They should also be encouraged to repeat testing as necessary.

 What happens after a positive HIV test?

-After a positive HIV test, the results are reported to public health, and a series of processes are initiated to support the care of the client, to identify recent partners who may benefit from testing, and to prevent onward transmission.
+After a client receives a positive HIV test result, the result is reported to public health.
+A positive result initiates a series of processes to support the care of the client, to identify recent partners who may benefit from testing, and to prevent onward transmission.

 Public Health notification

 The amount of information collected and shared with public health (in the case of HIV-positive test results) varies according to each province or territory.
-In addition, while provinces and territories are not legally required to notify the national-level public health body (the Public Health Agency of Canada) of an HIV-positive test result, all voluntarily do so.
-Provinces and territories provide non-nominal (non-identifying) data on positive tests, which facilitates the production of national-level reports on the state of the HIV epidemic in Canada.
+However, all provinces and territories provide non-nominal (non-identifying) data on positive tests to the Public Health Agency of Canada, which facilitates the production of national-level reports on the state of the HIV epidemic in Canada.

 HIV partner notification, or contact tracing, is the practice of identifying, locating and informing someone that a partner they have had sex or used drugs with has been diagnosed with HIV.
 Contact tracing is meant to encourage the partners to test for HIV to identify new HIV infections as early as possible.

-Many provinces and territories have laws associated with partner notification: some require that partner notification be carried out (British Columbia, Saskatchewan, Manitoba, Prince Edward Island, Nunavut and Northwest Territories).
-Others allow it to be carried out (Alberta, Ontario, New Brunswick, Nova Scotia and Yukon).
-Quebec and Newfoundland and Labrador have no specific laws mandating contact tracing, but health officials conduct contact tracing based on available Canadian guidelines.
+Many provinces and territories have laws associated with partner notification.
+Some require that partner notification be carried out, while others allow it to be carried out.
+In some provinces and territories there is no specific laws mandating contact tracing, but health officials conduct contact tracing based on available Canadian guidelines.